booksaw/Gui-API/README.md

 	@Override
 	protected String getReference() {
 		/* The unique reference used for backend processing.
-It is recommened that this is the package and class that extends GUI so it is unique. */ return "com.booksaw.guiExample.Foo";
+It is recommended that this is the package and class that extends GUI so it is unique. */ return "com.booksaw.guiExample.Foo";
 	}